-- A cord wrapped around the baby's neck - An umbilical cord tangled around a child's neck restricts the flow of air to the brain.
+- A cord wrapped around the baby’s neck — An umbilical cord tangled around a child’s neck restricts the flow of air to the brain.
 A restricted flow of air can lead to permanent loss of brain function and even death.
-An infant that survives may have special needs in addition to extra medical costs.
+An infant who survives may have special needs in addition to extra medical costs.

 - Cord prolapse — Cord prolapse occurs when the umbilical cord descends into the birth canal before the child during the labor process.
 Both the mother and child are at risk of restricted blood flow if left uncorrected.

-- Delivery through caesarian section
+- Delivery through cesarean section

 - Administering IV fluid and oxygen to compensate for the reduced amount the child is receiving

 - Rotating the mother on her side to relieve the compression

 - Temporarily stopping contractions, which allows the child to recover its heart rate and breathing

 - Manually relieving the umbilical cord if wrapped around the child’s neck

 - Delivery using forceps or the vacuum method

 Medical staff members typically use a combination of these methods when an umbilical cord issue has been detected.
 Failure to do so may result in a medical malpractice case.
 An experienced personal injury lawyer at the Law Offices of Robert G. Schock can be your advocate during a difficult time.